lmflolo/portfolio-project-1/README.md

 ## Testing ##
 - - - -
+- During development the site was constantly tested and debugged using Chrome DevTools.
-- The site has been tested and confirmed to work with Chrome, Edge and Firefox on desktop, and Chrome on an Android phone.
+- After deployment the site has been tested and confirmed to work with Chrome, Edge and Firefox on desktop, and Chrome + standard browser on an Android phone.
 - All links on the website, including the navigation links and the logo, have been tested to make sure they take the user to the right page when clicked.
-- I have tested that the contact form works as intended; all fields with an asterisk need to be filled in, the email input only accepts an email, and the submit button works.
+- I have tested that the contact form works as intended; all fields with an asterisk are required to be filled in, the email input only accepts an email, and the submit button takes the user to the form feedback page.

 ### Responsiveness ###